Accreditation Application Process

 - A defined student/resident admission process and due process procedures are developed.

 - A projection of the number, qualifications, assignments and appointment dates of faculty is developed.

 - An explanation is included of how the curriculum was developed including who developed the curriculum and the philosophy underlying the curriculum.
 If curriculum materials are based on or are from an established education program, there must be documentation that permission was granted to use these materials.

-- The first-year curriculum with general course and specific instructional objectives, learning activities, evaluation instruments (including, as applicable, laboratory evaluation forms, sample tests, quizzes, and grading criteria) is developed.
+- The curriculum with general course and specific instructional objectives, learning activities, evaluation instruments (including, as applicable, laboratory evaluation forms, sample tests, quizzes, and grading criteria) is developed.

 - If the capacity of the facility does not allow all students to be in laboratory, pre-clinical laboratory and/or clinic at the same time, a plan documenting how students/residents will spend laboratory, pre-clinical and/or clinical education sessions has been developed and is included.

 - As applicable, policies and procedures such as a patient recruitment system; patient classification system; an ionizing radiation policy; an infection control policy; and a student/resident tracking system are developed.

 - As applicable, the adequacy of the patient caseload in terms of size, variety and scope to support required clinical experiences is available.

 - Class schedule(s) noting how each class will utilize the facility are developed.

 - As applicable, diagrams or blueprints of the didactic, laboratory, pre-clinical laboratory and clinical facilities, and equipment needs are developed to support the anticipated enrollment date.